Wenke-Liu/panoptes/README.md

 <br />

-Step 3: Reloading a trained model for external test.
+Step 3: Reload a trained model for external test.
 ------

 Models can be reloaded back into the environment for testing on a different dataset using ```test.py```.